Deanthropomorphising NLP: Can a Language Model Be Conscious?: Can an LLM Be Conscious?

 Finally, consider the physical implementation of the neural networks.
 So far we have discussed the logical scheme of the LLMs.
 While it is technically possible to directly implement it in hardware, with each neuron connection corresponding to a physical wire, this is not what happens in practice.
 Instead, the logical structure is \textit{simulated} in general-purpose computer hardware.
 According to IIT, this transition does not preserve consciousness, even if a simulated system can perform the same functions as the original one.
 And computer hardware is unlikely to be conscious \mbox{itself} because of the way it is designed: as a collection of modules, which are tightly integrated internally, but with limited connection between them \citep{Tononi2015}.
 This limitation applies to simulations of biological neural networks as well -- even if a conscious brain could be simulated through performing a very large number of simple computations on a calculator, that would not make the calculator conscious in the sense of IIT\footnote{This is related to the \textit{Chinese room} problem and wider discussion on the machines' ability to \textit{think} \citep{Searle1980}, which is beyond the scope of this work.}.

-To sum up, in the light of Integrated Information Theory, a LaMDA model, just like any other Transformer-based LLM, cannot possess consciousness for three reasons: (1) it is executed as a sequence of Transformer blocks with extremely limited ability to exchange information, (2) these blocks are simple feed-forward networks with no recurrent connections and (3) the computer hardware used to implement such models follows a modular design.
+In summary, according to the application of Integrated Information Theory a LaMDA model (just like any other Transformer-based LLM) cannot possess consciousness for three reasons: (1) it is executed as a sequence of Transformer blocks with extremely limited ability to exchange information, (2) these blocks are simple feed-forward networks with no recurrent connections and (3) the computer hardware used to implement such models follows a modular design.